sophiabarness/resip-detection/proxy-traffic-analysis/README.md

 This will start the docker container that proxies all traffic.

-(3) In linux, in a separate shell, start tsdump _just for that container_ using nsenter.
+(3) In linux, in a separate shell, start tcpdump _just for that container_ using nsenter.
 Honeygain only has one process, so it’s safe to capture all traffic.

 ```
 docker ls # get all running containers